MoonSulong/CS766/index.md

 </center>
 <br/>

+## Accuracy assessment
+We used confusion matrix to evaluate the accuracy for segmentation and random forest, and used cross-entropy loss to evaluate the NN model.
+For counfusion matrix, we randomly selected 200 test points, and generated tables below.
+For cross-entropy loss, we set drop out in case of overfit, divided training into 10 epochs and then check the accuracy on both the training and test sets.

+For 2 classes classification, the overall accuracy of segmentation can only reach 87% while the overall accuarcy of RF outperforms with 97%.

+For 3 classes classification, the overall accuracy of random forest still performs well with 96%.
+The NN shows close but lower total accuracy with 92% and 95% respectively.
+In addition, there is a gap between training accuracy and test accuracy for NN models.
+Although it shows very high accuracy in training set for both NN models, 99% and 100%, they drop on the test sets.

+### Confusion Matrix

 head one             | head two             | head three           | head four
 :------------------: | :------------------: | :------------------: | :------------------:
 d1                   | d1                   | d3                   | d4